ragnarroshan/UiPath-Basic_Web_Automation-Fill_a_Web_Form/Readme.md

 ## Procedure:
 ### Create a New Project in UiPath Studio:
-Open UiPath Studio and create a new project by selecting Process under the New Project tab.<br>
+Open UiPah Studio and create a new project by selecting Process under the New Project tab.<br>
 Name the process (e.g., Web Form Automation Using Application/Browser) and click Create.

 ### Install the Browser Extension: